JUnit XML report

 | TODO → Test case is not yet run.
 It’s the default status of every Test case in AgileTest. |

-The context information will be reflected, each row shows result of each time the script rerun the test.
+The context information will be reflected, and each row shows the result of each time the script reruns the test.
 Let’s take a look at the example below.

-The result will be displayed in Context section.
+The result will be displayed in Context section in each Test Execution.

 Context name is constituted by “TestSuite” and name attribute of

-element.Test run status will be parsed accordingly following the mentioned rule.
+<testsuite>element.Test run status will be parsed accordingly following the prioritization rule.

 Duration is the duration value of